 Classic films

 If Netflix is the new Blockbuster, The Criterion Channel is the replacement for your old college library’s DVD collection.
-It’s like a course in film history, replete with over 1,600 classic and foreign films that have shaped the history of cinema.
-That’s not to say those are all obscure titles, either.
-Of IMDb’s Top 250 movies, which places great weight on popularity, The Criterion Channel had 30, second only to Netflix’s 38, and more than bigger names like Amazon, Hulu, and HBO.
+It’s like a course in film history, replete with a curated library of classic and international films that have shaped the history of cinema.
+That’s not to say those are all obscure titles, either — it mixes essentials with discoveries and restorations.

 While it fared well with the most popular movies, it absolutely dominates the critical darlings.
 We looked at Sight and Sound’s critics’ top 100 list, a once-a-decade poll that asks critics to list the 10 greatest films of all time, and which Roger Ebert called, “by far the most respected of the countless polls of great movies — the only one most serious movie people take seriously.”
-The Criterion Channel had 52 films in the most recent 2012 list; the next closest was Amazon with six.
 If it’s arthouse, foreign, or classic films you’re after, The Criterion Channel is the only option.

 Bonus features